averdin2/memebank/docs/software-design-description.md

 ## 6.3 CSC and CSU Descriptions Section

 ### 6.3.1 Detailed Class Descriptions Section
+- Front Page
+  - Login Class -- This class has the GUI for memebank's login page as well as sending the data to our database for authentication when logging in
+  - Join Class -- This class has the GUI for memebank's sign up page and also sends and saves the data to our database to register this user
+- Home Page
+  - View Bank -- This class is the GUI for each persons bank and contains a list of cards that are displayed to the user and can be narrowed down through the tag system.
+It also contains a search bar at the top to search through the cards as well as an insertion bar at the bottom that always the user to input a link that makes a new Card and adds it to your View Bank.
+    - Card Class -- This class makes an object for each meme and its properties such as the tags it contains.
+    - Toolbar Class -- Has the GUI for the specific user
+- Account Class -- Talks to our account Database the fetch user info and deals with stuff such as authentication, changing profile name and pictures, and deleting an account.
+- Bank Class -- Deals with the storage of memes and makes sure that the user is entering in a valid value, meaning that the link address given is valid.
 ### 6.3.2 Detailed Interface Descriptions Section

 ### 6.3.3 Detailed Data Structure Descriptions Section